 Please call ahead for parties larger than six (6).

 Pack-in, pack-out trash policy.

 Open daily for tastings!
 Reservations encouraged, book your appointment.
-Appointments preferred Mondays and Tuesdays.
+Appointments required Mondays and Tuesdays.

-Indoor tastings offered with proof of vaccination (limit 4), seating limited; outdoor patio tastings offered (limit 6).
+Indoor tastings offered (limit 4 per party), seating limited; outdoor patio tastings offered (limit 6).
 Please call for larger parties.

 No appointment needed for pick-up and to-go wine orders.

 Spring Wine Club Pick-Up